Set Dressing 101: Why It’s Important & How to Do It (2024)

 Source: Peerspace

-Hopefully now you have a better understanding of what set dressing is and how to do it.
+Hopefully, now you have a better understanding of what set dressing is and how to do it.
 Take this knowledge with you as you head into your next production.

-And if you’re looking for new places to try your hand at set dressing, why not give Peerspace a chance?
+And if you’re looking for new places to try your hand at set design, why not give Peerspace a chance?
 We have thousands of gorgeous spaces rentable by the day or hour in locations across North America and beyond.
 Some of our most popular production venues include completely bare industrial warehouses and wildly kitsch castles to experiment with.

 Find unique production venues on Peerspace